pipeline-tools/gusty/README.md

 To wait for an entire external DAG to run successfully just use the format `dag_id: all` instead.

-### DAGs
+### DAGs as YAML

 As mentioned, your DAGs can also be represented as `.yml` files.
 Specifically, DAGs should be represented in a file called `METADATA.yml`.
-Similar to the basic Airflow tutorial, our DAG might look something like this:
+Similar to the basic Airflow tutorial, our DAG's `.yml` might look something like this:

 ```yml
 description: "A Gusty version of the DAG described by this Airflow tutorial: https://airflow.apache.org/docs/stable/tutorial.html"